joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 ![image](https://github.com/user-attachments/assets/1d10e71a-ebd7-469a-86ff-dca12742c347)

 I had the privilege of completing my Practicum with Michelin North America.
-The Practicum can be as easy or challenging as you want it to be, and it’s designed to simulate real-world working conditions.
+Technically you can approach your own company and propose a project to GaTech, or you can go with the list of companies that are partnered with the University.
+This also means that the Practicum can be as easy or challenging as you want it to be.
+What I love about Practicum is that it’s designed to simulate real-world working conditions.
 My team of three had to coordinate across different time zones, squeezing in meetings whenever we could.
 Due to a Non-Disclosure Agreement, I can’t share specific details about the project, but Michelin makes tyres and hands out stars to chefs, so you can draw your own conclusions.
+Side note, I think [One Fattened Calf](https://www.onefattenedcalf.com/) in Singapore deserves at least *one* star.

-We spent *days* on feature engineering alone.
+The Practicum was a beast - we spent *weeks* on feature engineering and data cleaning alone.
+We spent a lot of time finding key features to make our model predictors leaner, and also searching for outliers that were skewing the data.
+It sounds simple, but imagine the dataset is larger than 20GB, and my computer can't even play Valorant without glitching.

-At this juncture, let me take a moment to share my take on what defines a true data scientist.
+At this juncture, let me take a moment to share my take on what defines a **true data scientist**.
 It’s not about being someone who writes code to run a random forest model for 12 hours — anyone with enough patience can do that.
 A real data scientist is someone who can look at raw data and do two critical things:

 1. Clean the data: